ivsg-psu/PathPlanning_GridFreePathPlanners_BoundedAStar/README3D.md

 <img src=".\Images\speed_limit.png">
 <figcaption>An example of a speed limit being enforced on edges leaving a single node.
 The black edges have been pruned while the green ones are still valid.
 The speed limit is shown as a rainbow cone that the edges must fall within to avoid pruning.</figcaption>
 </pre>

+`fcn_algorithm_generate_cost_graph` : The visibility graph indicates which points can be reached from which other points.
+The cost graph indicates the cost of going from each point to each other point.
+This function generates these costs based on a user input to indicate if cost should be x-y spatial distance, t or z distance only, or both.
+In addition to producing the cost from each point to each other point as a matrix, this function also produces the heuristic cost from each point to the lowest cost finish point as a vector.
+This heuristic cost is what A* uses to search more quickly.
+Running A* with the heuristic cost set to 0 is equivalent to running Dijkstra's algorithm.

 `fcn_check_reachability.m` : Raises the visibility graph to the powers 1 through N where N is the number of nodes.
 The visibility graph raised to the Nth power describes nodes reachable in N steps.
 Thus this function can tell whether or not the goal is reachable from the start, and the minimum number of steps to perform this mission.